savannahvaith/CNE20SEPT-React/Breakdown.md

       2. You should never directly mutate the value of a state, if it needs to be updated, you should use the updator function.
 Calling the function will tigger a rerender the component, and this will cascade down to any component that uses it via props, if we access it via the state directly this will bypass this process.
       3. Demo `UpdatingState/ComponentWithState.jsx` and `UpdatingState/CountUser.jsx`
 8. Forms and Events
+   1. Methods to handle events with React Elements is very similar to handling events on DOM elements
+   2. Syntactic differences:
+      1. React events are camcelCased ratherthan lowercase:
+      2. onclick becomes onClick, onmouseover becomes onMouseOver and so on
+      3. With JSX you pass a function as the event handler rather than a string: onclick="clickHandler()" becomes onClick={ () => clickHandler()}
+      4. You cannot return false to prevent default behevaiour use preventDefault();
+      5. Don'y need to call addEventListener() in react, just provide listener when the element is initially rendered
+   3. React Form Components
+      1. Usually want to have access to the form values that have been submitted
+      2. Forms inherently keep some interal state and therefore rEact has to work differently with them
+      3. Any form values are stored in the actual DOM in this situation
+         1. The source of truth is not in the virtual dom and this is not good for REact
+      4. This is known as an uncontrolled component
+         1. Any value changes will not be recognised by React
+   4. Form Submission
+      1. GET - Appending form data to the url and sending to the server - refreshes, rebuild the dom - loose data.
+      2. To prevent the default behaviour of clicking submit - we need to intercept the onsubmit event, pass it to a customised submit handler that calls preventDefault
-9. Inverse Data Flow
+9. Inverse Data Flow (`FilterableCoursesTable`)
+    1.
 10. Working with External Data
-   1. Refreshing the application in the browser will destroy any data created during its life
+   5. Refreshing the application in the browser will destroy any data created during its life
-   2. Persisting data requires a temporary or permant store
+   6. Persisting data requires a temporary or permant store
       1. Local storage - leveraged at a client level
          1. Can be remvoved by the client
          2. Doesn't allow for server level data to be persisted
-   3. Understand the lifecycle, so we can work with the data at the right point
+   7. Understand the lifecycle, so we can work with the data at the right point
-   4. Component Life cycle overview:
+   8. Component Life cycle overview:
       1. Three lifecycle stages
          1. Mounting
          2. Updating